channel incentive programs

 • Loyalty and Retention Incentives – Strengthens long-term relationships with high-performing partners.

 Most companies, including Huawei, use a mix of these programs to maximize results.
 Combining different incentives can create a well-rounded approach that keeps partners engaged and aligned with business objectives.
+It’s important to continuously evaluate your incentive programs to ensure they remain effective and relevant.

 Channel Incentive Program Best Practices